af-afk/af-afk/README.md

 	jgs ':::..      .'
 	     `""-----""`

-^ A rose for oyu.
+^ A flower for you.

 [Bayge on X](https://x.com/baygeeth)